Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Looking at the downside deviation of 18.4% in the last 5 years of SPDR Select Sector Fund - Financial, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)
+• The downside volatility over 5 years of SPDR Select Sector Fund - Financial is 18.4%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

-• Looking at downside deviation in of 12.9% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (12.2%).
+• Looking at downside deviation in of 12.9% in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (12.1%).

 Sharpe: